"Start Where You Are"

 Dealing with negative situations

-Rather than being a light book on positive thinking, "Start where you are" shows a logical approach to deal with negative situations.
-Pema Chodron suggests that we react in a different way than what we would usually do, and so the slogan "Don't be so predictable".
+'Start where you are' offers a logical approach to dealing with negative situations.
+Pema Chodron suggests that we react in a different way than we would usually do; so the slogan "Don't be so predictable".

 In this way, this book promotes patience and nonaggression.